sdrangan/wirelesscomm/readme.md

 ## SDR Labs
 I am starting to add software-defined radio (SDR) labs.
 The labs are based on the simple, but powerful [ADALM-Pluto boards](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/adalm-pluto.html).
-The SDRs were used for the digital communications class, and you can look in the [SDR github repo](https://github.com/sdrangan/sdrlab) for some introductory material.
+The SDRs were used for the [digital communications class](https://github.com/sdrangan/digitalcomm) and you can look there for introductory material.

 ## Feedback